VISITING THE SMOKIES IN THE SPRING

-Hiking is ideal in spring—the mountains are busting with wildflowers, and everything is lush with life.
+Hiking is ideal in spring—the mountains are bursting with wildflowers, and everything is lush with life.
 Strapping on your hiking boots is the best way to see the park.
 Trails in the Great Smoky Mountains range from easy to strenuous, and little elevation gain to the highest peak in Tennessee.
-Because of their range in distance and difficulty, they also range in popularity; even though Great Smoky Mountains is the most visited park in the country, there are many trails that are less travelled, and give you a sense of solitude and freedom.
+Because of their range in distance and difficulty, they also range in popularity; even though the Great Smoky Mountains is the most visited park in the country, there are many trails that are less traveled, and give you a sense of solitude and freedom.
 Hiking in the Smokies is one thing that you don’t want to miss out on!

 - Chimney Tops: Start at the Chimney Tops trailhead, on Newfound Gap Road.
-The trail follows Road Prong Creek for the first mile, and passes rhododendron and mountain laurel in the springtime.
+The trail follows Road Prong Creek for the first mile and passes rhododendron and mountain laurels in the springtime.
 Steep terrain takes you to the top of the mountain, gaining 730 feet in just two-thirds of a mile.
 Once you reach the top, after 1.7 miles, however, the panoramic views are incredible—rewarding you with views of Mount LeConte and the Chimney Top pinnacles.
 This trail is strenuous with an elevation gain of 1487 feet.

 - Porters Creek Trail: Start at the Porters Creek trailhead at Greenbrier; the trail begins on an old, gravel road, meandering through a lush forest.
 Soon, the gravel road turns into a dirt path, and wildflowers are abundant along the trail.
-Porters Creek flows heavily after a mid-day’s rain, and after 2 miles, you will reach Fern Branch Falls.
+Porters Creek flows heavily after a mid-day rain, and after 2 miles, you will reach Fern Branch Falls.
 This trail is easy to moderate with an elevation gain of 700 feet.

 - Charlies Bunion: Start at the Charlies Bunion trailhead, at Newfound Gap.
 The trail will reward you with epic views of the North Carolina Smokies, as well as beautiful wildflower displays in spring.
 After 4 miles, you will reach a fork in the path—take a left until you reach Charlies Bunion, a large rock outcropping.
-From here, you have fantastic views of Mount Kephart, the Jump Off and Mount Guyot.
+From here, you have fantastic views of Mount Kephart, the Jump Off, and Mount Guyot.
 This trail is strenuous with an elevation gain of 1640 feet.

-- Chestnut Top: Start at the Chestnut Top trailhead in Townsend, and begin your hike through the yellow trillium, bloodroot and violets that bloom along the trail.
+- Chestnut Top: Start at the Chestnut Top trailhead in Townsend, and begin your hike through the yellow trillium, bloodroot, and violets that bloom along the trail.
 After a steep uphill for the first mile, the trail flattens through an old-growth forest that is green and lush in the spring.
 This trail is moderate to strenuous with an elevation gain of 1486 feet.

 - Middle Prong Trail: Start at the Middle Prong trailhead in Tremont.
-This trail is most noted for it’s access to three amazing waterfalls.
-Along the way, you will pass an abundance of wildflowers that line the trail, as well as historical artifacts including a rusted Cadillac, a chimney and a railroad beam.
+This trail is most noted for its access to three amazing waterfalls.
+Along the way, you will pass an abundance of wildflowers that line the trail, as well as historical artifacts including a rusted Cadillac, a chimney, and a railroad beam.
 At just under half a mile, you will reach Lower Lynn Camp Falls, and further down the trail, Lynn Camp Falls.
 The trail climbs upward, and at 4 miles, you will reach Flats Falls.
 This trail is moderate to strenuous with an elevation gain of 1140 feet.

 BACKPACKING IN SPRING

 Backpacking in the Smokies is an extraordinary experience, and one you won’t forget any time soon!
 By immersing yourself in the trees and among the wildflowers, you are allowing yourself to fully appreciate the wonders of this world-class landscape.
 There are over 100 backcountry campsites, so you are able to plan the itinerary that best fits your interests.
 Whether you want to be tucked under the hemlocks, next to a trickling stream or roaring river, or near the summit of a mountain where you can look out to the ridgelines in the distance, you will fall in love with the Great Smoky Mountains when backpacking through them.
 Backpacking in the spring is especially beautiful, as many trails and backcountry campsites are in the midst of a wildflower extravaganza.
-Read about how to obtain backcountry permits, and have a back up plan, in case the sites you want are unavailable.
+Read about how to obtain backcountry permits, and have a backup plan, in case the sites you want are unavailable.

 WEATHER AND TEMPERATURE IN SPRING